limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 # for p in 7000 666 8890; do nmap -n -v0 -Pn --max-retries 0 -p $p 192.168.10.130; done
 ```

-The service at `tcp/7654` appears to be running `nginx` while the service at `tcp/31337` appears to be `echo`ing whatever that's thrown at it.
+The service at `tcp/7654` appears to be running `nginx`, while the service at `tcp/31337` appears to be `echo`ing whatever that's thrown at it.

 ### Pinky's Database